danmaq/danmaq.article/posts/blog/2007/02/04-after-ctc-develop.en.md

   somewhere sorrowful
 post_id: '3552'
 date: '2007-02-04T00:00:00+09:00'
-draft: false
+draft: true
 tags: []
 ---

-Consignment sales of [Toho Dreams Drama](/!/thC/) _starts from_ [February](/!/thC/) 4, _starting from Today 's Today_ . ......
+Consignment sales of [Toho Dreams Drama](https://danmaq.com/!/thC/) _starts from_ [February](https://danmaq.com/!/thC/) 4, _starting from Today 's Today_ . ......
 I think the delivery was 2/4 orz early today, even if it is late, it is from tomorrow.

 ## Recent situation